ReFRAME or Remain: Unsupervised Lexical Semantic Change Detection with Frame Semantics: Introduction

 \section{Introduction}

 Lexical semantic change detection is well-established in Natural Language Processing (NLP), with different shared tasks for different languages, amongst which the most popular one is SemEval 2020 Task 1 \cite{schlechtweg_semeval-2020_2020}.
 Most modern systems are based on either static word embeddings like word2vec \cite{mikolov_efficient_2013} or ELMo \cite{peters_deep_2018}, or contextualised ones such as BERT \cite{devlin_bert_2019} or S-BERT \cite{reimers_sentence-bert_2019}, the latter currently achieving the state-of-the-art (SOTA) results \cite{cassotti_xl-lexeme_2023}.
-Despite architectural differences, these methods share a common assumption: the distributional hypothesis \cite{firth_synopsis_1957} , and can capture some aspects of lexical meaning \citep[e.g.,][]{iacobacci_embeddings_2016, lenci_comparative_2022, pilehvar_wic_2019, yenicelik_how_2020}.
+Despite their architectural differences, these methods are grounded in the distributional hypothesis \cite{firth_synopsis_1957}, and can capture some aspects of lexical meaning \citep[e.g.,][]{iacobacci_embeddings_2016, lenci_comparative_2022, pilehvar_wic_2019, yenicelik_how_2020}.
 Using them for modelling semantic change would therefore be the logical next step.